 - And more

 Physician assistants are highly trained medical professionals.
-After their undergraduate degree, they need to earn a master’s degree program from an accredited physician assistant school.
+After earning a bachelor's degree (typically in a science-related field—biology, chemistry, etc.), students need to earn a master’s degree from an accredited physician assistant school.
 Next, they need to complete a year-long clinical rotation and pass the Physician Assistant National Certifying Examination (PANCE) administered by the National Commission on Certification of Physician Assistants (NCCPA).

 Click here to find the necessary prerequisites for the accredited physician assistant program from University of the Cumberlands.